ninioArtillero/RTG/README.md

-# Ritmo, Tiempo y Geometría
+# Rhythm, Time and Geometry

 RTG (Rhythm, Time and Geometry) is a Haskell library for the creation and manipulation of rhythmic patterns implementing a creative interface exploring